How Much Partiality Is Needed for a Theory of Computability?

-Next, we will derive the well know closure properties of the class of c.e.\ sets.
+Next, we will derive the well-known closure properties of the class of c.e.\ sets.
 In the literature some of them are usually shown by using the function domain characterisation.
 Here, we will have to give other proofs.
 For completeness reasons, we include proofs of all statements.

-\begin{theorem} For $r \in \SSS^{(1)}_{A}$ and $B, C \subseteq \omega$, if $B$ and $C$ are c.e.\ then so are $B \cap C$, $B \cup C$, $\pair{B, C}$ $r^{{-1}}[B]$ and $r[B]$. \end{theorem} \begin{proof} By Theorem~\ref{thm-eq} there are functions$ g, k \in \RRR^{(1)}$ with $B = \set{a}{a+1 \in \range(g)}$ and $C = \set{a}{a+1 \in \range(k)}$. set
+\begin{theorem} For $r \in \SSS^{(1)}_{A}$ and $B, C \subseteq \omega$, if $B$ and $C$ are c.e.\ then so are $B \cap C$, $B \cup C$, $\pair{B, C}$, $r^{{-1}}[B]$ and $r[B]$. \end{theorem} \begin{proof} By Theorem~\ref{thm-eq} there are functions $g, k \in \RRR^{(1)}$ with $B = \set{a}{a+1 \in \range(g)}$ and $C = \set{a}{a+1 \in \range(k)}$. set

 Then $f_{1}, f_{2}, f_{3} \in \RRR^{(1)}$.
 Moreover, $B \cap C = \set{a}{a \in \range(f_{1})}$, $B \cup C = \set{a}{a+1 \in \range(f_{2})}$ and $\pair{B, C} = \set{a}{a+1 \in \range(f_{3})}$.
 Hence, these sets are c.e.
 The computable enumerability of $r^{-1}[B]$ follows with the Projection Theorem~\ref{thm-eq}(\ref{pn-eq-5}), since